 Most GPS units offer the capability to arrange stops on the most efficient route possible.
 When you are planning routes for your drivers, use computer technology to ensure that the routes are as efficient as possible.
 One large freight company even plans its routes to avoid left turns, so their trucks spend less time stopped at traffic lights.

-Robert J. Hall is president of Track Your Truck, a leader in GPS vehicle tracking systems and software for small and midsized companies.
+The author of this blog is Robert J. Hall.
+Mr. Hall is president of Track Your Truck, a leading provider of fleet tracking systems and software for small and midsized companies.

 Send this to friend